syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ## Initiate a text search

 The `SearchTextAsync` method asynchronously searches the specified text throughout the PDF document and highlights each occurrence (match).
-To start the search, you need to call the method in a button click by passing the text to be searched as a parameter as shown in the following example.
+To start the search, you need to call the method in a button click by passing the text to be searched as a parameter as shown in the following example:

 {% tabs %}
 {% highlight C# hl_lines="8" %}